 Materials of construction that are easily available and work in bench scale can be expensive and hard to find in large quantities.
 Finding feasible substitutes requires experienced scale-up design specialists with knowledge of material properties and available equipment.

 Design Engineers must balance cost savings and equipment selection without compromising the end goal of proving viability of final pilot plant scale-up.
 Production level equipment may be required to prove production level ability, even though the size of the lab or pilot plant does not require the same equipment as the production sized plant in order to work.
+Special equipment and compliance is also designed and tested during sanitary process scale-up.

 Selecting the proper amount of instrumentation and testing stations will keep costs under control and prove the process technology works.